VfxCristi4no/Ninebot-G30-ESC-modding/README.md

 #### Capacitors

 A capacitor is a passive electrical component with the ability to statically store electrical charge and the associated energy in an electric field in a direct current circuit.
 For our ESC, we have large current surges, positive or negative, we need the caps to smooth out the voltage, aswell as for our e-brake.
 Every capacitor has a specific voltage limit, if this limit gets exceeded, it will cause the capacitor to explode.
-We measure the capacitance in the unit Farad (μF), it depends on the design, dielectric and therefore the technology used.
+We measure the capacitance in the unit Micro-Farad (μF), it depends on the design, dielectric and therefore the technology used.
 No matter how much brake-amper you will set in the end, all capacitors in total should have a capacitance of 2000uF to be on the safe-side.

  <img src="pictures/Capacitors.png"
   width="140"><br>